Integrability and Chaos in Figure Skating: Set-up of coordinates, variables and equations of motion

-\paragraph{Constraints} We now proceed to defining the constraints for our skater.
+Next, the set of constraints satisfied by the system are: \begin{enumerate} \item \emph{Pitch constancy}.
+The blade of the skate cannot tilt forward or backward with respect to the ice.
+In other words, the blade cannot 'dig into ice' with either the toe or the heel.
+This is known as pitch constancy.
+An insert in Figure~\ref{fig:skater_with_axis} illustrates a slight curvature of the figure skating blade, making this assumption correct to within a few degrees.
+This constraint is formulated in the skate's variables as

+Thus, the skate always remains normal to the vertical, whether seen in the skate's or spatial frame.
+We can parameterize $\bG$ by a single inclination angle $\theta$ as on Figure~\ref{fig:skater_with_axis} as $\bG=(0,\sin\theta,\cos\theta)$.
+We shall remark that $\theta=\pm \pi/2$ corresponds to the skate being parallel to the ice, which is technically a singularity that we do not consider in our model. \item \emph{Continuous contact}.
 The skate must always stay in the plane of the ice, which we can write in the spatial frame as $\aaa{\br, \be_3} = 0$.
 By multiplication on the left by $\Lambda^T$ we can rewrite this (holonomic) constraint in the skate's frame variables

-We also note that the skate's blade is reasonably flat, which is an excellent approximation for the hockey and speed skates.
-Figure skates have a slight curve to the blade, but that curve is small enough to be able to neglect any possible change of the pitch (forward tilt) of the blade into the ice, as shown on the insert of Figure~\ref{fig:skater_with_axis}.
-Let $\bs=\Lambda \mathbf{E}_1$ be the axis of the skate in the plane expressed in spatial coordinates.
-Then, the pitch constancy condition is written as $\aaa{\bs,\mathbf{e}_3}=0$, which is re-computed in skate's variables as

-Thus, the skate always remains normal to the vertical, whether seen in the skate's or spatial frame.
-We can parameterize $\bG$ by a single inclination angle $\theta$ as on Figure~\ref{fig:skater_with_axis} as $\bG=(0,\sin\theta,\cos\theta)$.
-We shall remark that $\theta=\pm \pi/2$ corresponds to the skater being parallel to the ice, which is technically a singularity that we do not consider in our model.

-We now introduce the nonholonomic constraint enforcing that the velocity of the skate must move with the axis of the blade.
-We want the velocity $\dot{\br}$ to be orthogonal to $\bs$ and lie in the plane of the ice.
-In the spatial frame, this leads to $ \aaa{\dot{\br} , \bs \times \be_3} = 0$.
-The same expression in the skate frame is
+\item \emph{Skate condition}.
+The blade cannot move normal to itself, only tangentially to its own direction at a given point.
+In other words, the velocity $\dot{\br}$ must be parallel to the direction of the skate and lie in the plane of the ice.
+In the skate's frame, this condition is

+which is the non-holonomic constraint. \end{enumerate} The constraints \eqref{no_tilt} and \eqref{no_lift} can be expressed as functions of coordinates only (position and orientation of the skater) and so are called \emph{holonomic} constraints.
+The third condition cannot be expressed as the functions of coordinates only and defines a \emph{non-holonomic} constraint linear in velocities.
+In what follows also neglect all friction forces in the gliding motion of the skate (i.e. the motion along its direction) and friction forces associated with the rotation of the skate on ice.